Central Business District (Louisville, Ky.)

 The Reverend Ray is a 87-year-old black man who is a long-time resident of the Parkland area.
 He discusses his life, his childhood in downtown Louisville, the growth of the downtown area, Fourth of July celebrations in the Chestnut-Walnut-Eleventh Street area as well as the changes and growth of the Parkland area.

-Woods, owner of a barber shop in the 1200 black of old Walnut Street from the 1940s until the area's destruction in the 1960s, discusses his personal history and experiences as a businessman in the Walnut Street area.
+Woods, owner of a barber shop in the 1200 block of old Walnut Street from the 1940s until the area's destruction in the 1960s, discusses his personal history and experiences as a businessman in the Walnut Street area.

 Zipp discusses his work as real estate director with Urban Renewal and Community Development on the West Louisville Downtown Renewal Project.
 He recounts the history of the project, its outcome and effects, and elaborates on the role of urban renewal.
 He also defines urban renewal and its goals and problems surrounding the Walnut Street project.